scottchiefbaker/dool/README.md

 ### Plugins:

-Dool ships with many plug-ins to configure output to your taste.
+Dool ships with many plug-ins to configure the output to your taste.

     dool --cpu --net --time --ful 15   # Show CPU usage, and each network interface dool --disk --memory 5             # Show disk totals, and memory consumption